 Nursing Associate foundation degree (Level 5).

 On successful completion of the programme, the nursing associate will have a foundation degree and be able to register with the Nursing Midwifery Council.

-The University’s standard entry requirements apply with the following additions/exceptions:
+The University’s standard entry requirements apply with the following additions and exceptions:

-- disclosure and Barring service check, and occupational health confirmation that is dated within the previous 12 months (employer requirement)
+- Disclosure and Barring Service (DBS) check, and occupational health confirmation that is dated within the previous 12 months (employer requirement)